 The over-arching cause for which Sertoma International is dedicated is the, "Connection of those who are called to serve with those who can't hear the call."
 The Binghamton Sertoma Club fulfills this mission by financially supporting the efforts of the UHS-Speech-Language Pathology and Audiology Departments, where services are provided to individuals from infancy through geriatrics.

 In 1956, members of the Binghamton Sertoma Club purchased 25 rural acres in nearby Kirkwood, New York, to establish a summer camp for children.
 Today, it has grown to 110 acres, on which sit a variety of rustic stables, bunkhouses, classrooms, a dining hall, boating pond and swimming pool - all serving a record number of campers from all walks of life, and all under the auspices of the Binghamton Boys and Girls Club.
 The Binghamton Sertoma Club continues to play an important role in the Camp by helping to maintain and improve its facilities and programs with financial support.

-Chartered in 1928, the Binghamton Sertoma Club is one of hundreds of local clubs across the United States, Canada and Mexico that make up Sertoma International.
+Chartered in 1928, the Binghamton Sertoma Club is one of hundreds of clubs across the United States, Canada and Mexico that make up Sertoma International.

-The Binghamton Sertoma Club has a long history of community service and civic responsibility, and its members share a deep belief in their obligation and ability to make a positive difference in their community's wellness.
+The Binghamton Sertoma Club has a long history of community service and civic responsibility, and its members share a deep belief in their obligation and ability to make a positive difference in their community's health.